netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

 - PHP 7.0
 - PHP 5.6
 - PHP 5.5
-- PHP 5.4

-To connect to the API, the PHP SOAP extension must be installed and enabled on the webserver.
+To connect to the API, the PHP SOAP extension must be installed and enabled on the web server.

 Google API Key
 --------------